 William Glasser from his book Positive Addiction noted the following.

+Get rid of drugs or drinking by focusing on positive addictions.
 “Very few of us realize how much we choose the misery in our lives.
 Even when we do, we still go ahead with the disastrous choice because we are convinced that we don’t have the strength to choose better.
 A child doesn’t give up in school, or a wife on her marriage, because each believes it’s a good move.
 They give up because they no longer have the strength to keep up the struggle.”

 Glasser calls good addictions positive addictions because they “strengthen us and make our lives more satisfying.
 Positive addicts because, due to their addictions, they are almost always stronger than nonpositively addicted people who lead similar lives.
 With this added strength they live with more confidence, more creativity, and more happiness, and usually in much better health.”